GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 ### Interacting with checks, tests and tools

-Our modules are designed for composition and live in a monorepo together with several end-to-end examples, so it was inevitable that over time we found ways of ensuring that a change does not break consumers.
+Our modules are designed for composition and live in a monorepo together with several end-to-end blueprints, so it was inevitable that over time we found ways of ensuring that a change does not break consumers.

 Our tests exercise most of the code in the repo including documentation examples, and leverages the [tftest Python library](https://pypi.org/project/tftest/) we developed and independently published on PyPi.